How to style your forms

-Let's start with a few things that could be handy while styling your forms.
+Before we start styling, let's explain a few things that could be handy while styling your forms.

-For all color fields you can style, there are a few ways to enter your colors:
+There are a few ways to enter your desired colors in Tripetto:

 - Enter a color name - Just type the name of one of the 140 predefined colors that work in all modern browsers (see full list of available color names);

-- HEX color code - Need a custom color that's not on the color names list?
+- Enter a HEX color code - Need a custom color that's not on the color names list?
 Just enter any HEX color code, prefixed with a

-- RGB color code - Rather use the RGB notation instead of HEX?
-No problem, just enter your RGB color in the right format
+- Enter a RGB(A) color code - Rather use the RGB(A) notation instead of HEX?
+No problem, just enter your RGB(A) color in the right format:

 Always make sure your form stays well readable while applying colors to it.
 The form will automatically try to keep the right amount of contrast, but you can always overrule that with your own color settings.

 At the top menu bar of the form builder click

 You can start off with selecting just one simple base color.
 That color already will have a major effect on the styling of your form, as you can see in the live preview.

 It depends on the selected form face what the effect of this base color is.

 Next step that has a major impact on your styling is the font.
 To enable font styling, activate the

-Font option in the Styling pane.
+Font option in the Styles pane.
 You can now set the font family and font size.